redragonx/plzasm/README.md

 We included an optional [Debian service file](https://github.com/redragonx/plzasm/blob/master/plzasm) so you can use the assembly bot as a daemon.

 1. Create a simple user/group named plzasm.
 The user does not need a home dir or default bash access.
-2. To create a user group, do <groupadd plzasm> as root.
+2. To create a user group, do `groupadd plzasm` as root.
-3. To create the user with the group you just made, do <useradd -g plzasm plzasm>
+3. To create the user with the group you just made, do `useradd -g plzasm plzasm`
 2. You place the service file in /etc/init.d/ with the root user.
-2. Run the following command as root <update-rc.d plzasm defaults>.
+2. Run the following command as root `update-rc.d plzasm defaults`.
 This will start the bot on system reboots too.
-3. Run the bot with this command <service plzasm start>.
+3. Run the bot with this command `service plzasm start`

 ## Change History